What Guides Us

 - Maintaining at least 38,000 acres of seagrass by continuing to manage nitrogen loadings to the bay;

 - Improving water quality in Old Tampa Bay through better management of freshwater inflow and removal of physical barriers to tidal circulation;

 - Expanding our knowledge of the sources, distribution and ecological effects of new contaminants of concern such as personal care products, pharmaceuticals and microplastics;

 - Reducing municipal sewer overflows and the occurrence of harmful algal blooms in the bay;

-- Establishing restoration and protection targets for hard bottom habitats coastal uplands and tidal tributaries; and
+- Establishing restoration and protection targets for novel habitats – such as hard/live bottoms, coastal uplands and tidal tributaries; and,

 - Ensuring that bay habitats can withstand and adapt to climate change.